How to Create a Personalized Homeschool High School That Fits Your Teen

 And that’s the heart of a personalized homeschool high school.

-Why Personalizing Homeschool High School Matters
+Why a Personalized Homeschool High School Matters for Your Teen

 As a homeschool parent approaching the high school years, you might find yourself fielding questions from well-meaning relatives, friends, or strangers: